AmbiqAI/heartkit/docs/modes/demo.md

 ---

-## <span class="sk-h2-span">Usage </span>
+## Usage

 The following is an example of a task-level demo report for the segmentation task.
 Upon running segmentation, the demo will extract inter-beat-intervals (IBIs) and report various HR and HRV metrics.
-These metrics are computed using Ambiq's [PhysioKit Python Package](https://ambiqai.github.io/physiokit)- a toolkit to process raw ambulatory bio-signals.
+These metrics are computed using Ambiq's [physioKIT Python Package](https://ambiqai.github.io/physiokit)- a toolkit to process raw ambulatory bio-signals.

 === "CLI"